 Text, Talk, Vote uses text messaging to facilitate a conversation on the importance of voting and civic engagement.

-TNCCC a local hub of nonpartisan networks in the state, dedicated to increasing political learning on college campuses by connecting with national best practices.
-We intentionally create the communication, organizing and convening platforms for the leaders in institutions of higher education who want to make civic learning and civic engagement central on their campuses in Tennessee.
+Tennessee Campus Democracy Network is a local hub of nonpartisan networks in the state, dedicated to increasing political learning on college campuses in Tennessee by connecting with local and national best practices.

-Turnout believes everyone should be able to access their activist potential, and that communication creates power which is why we want to create a mobile app to serve as a hub for communication between young activists, resources (like sample press releases), events (crowd-sourced) and news/content with the goal of increasing civic participation, election turnout and activism in general.
+Turnout believes everyone should be able to access their activist potential, and that communication creates power which is why we want to create a mobile app to serve as a hub for communication between young activists, resources, events, and news/content with the goal of increasing civic participation, election turnout and activism in general.

 Up to Us is the only nationwide, campus-based campaign focused on building a sustainable economic and fiscal future for America's next generation.
 Across worldviews and backgrounds, Up to Us is fueled by Millennials who recognize how the nation's fiscal condition shapes their future opportunities.